xini/silverstripe-cookie-consent/readme.md

 Adheres to the Sec-GPC HTTP header and sets consent to necessary cookies only.

 By default, this is enabled globally.
-If you wish to only use this for specific countries, you can chnage the setting as follows:
+If you wish to only use this for specific countries, you can change the setting as follows:

 ```yaml